-B If you want to start a service by entering a format consisting of multiple partial formats you can use the first variable field of the first partial format to specify the transaction code (for other options, see page 113ff).

-B openUTM then automatically separates the field with the transaction code from the

-B message: for formats the first 8 characters (transaction code) are removed in the first B partial format, for +formats the first 10 characters (attribute field and transaction code).
-The B other partial formats remain unchanged.

-An asynchronous service can also be started using a format consisting of multiple partial formats which was output at the end of a dialog service.
+- If you want to start a service by entering a format consisting of multiple partial formats you can use the first variable field of the first partial format to specify the transaction code (for other options, see page 111ff). - openUTM then automatically separates the field with the transaction code from the message: for formats the first 8 characters (transaction code) are removed in the first partial format, for +formats the first 10 characters (attribute field and transaction code).
+The other partial formats remain unchanged. - An asynchronous service can also be started using a format consisting of multiple partial formats which was output at the end of a dialog service.
 The asynchronous program must be written in the same way as the dialog version: the INIT call provides the name of the first partial formats with variable fields in KCRMF/kcrfn.
 Using FGET the program can retrieve the input data from this partial format.
 In the case of an empty input message (transaction code without data), the FGET call returns 10Z to the program unit.

-4.2.4 Message flow in openUTM (BS2000/OSD)
+4.1.4 Message flow for formatted messages